ABOUT

 Client Work

-I built my skill-set up quickly after college when my agency gained the entire Mossy Automotive Group with eight independent dealerships and sixteen storefronts with individual needs.
-My role was lead designer, producing work and hiring freelance designers for aide.
-A memorable project was re-branding a medical group with a challenge of bilingual advertisements.
+I built my skill-set quickly after college when my agency gained the entire Mossy Automotive Group with eight independent dealerships and sixteen storefronts with individual needs.
+My role was lead designer, producing work and hiring freelance designers for aid.

-An added process to the challenge of producing Hispanic print and radio advertising was finding an interpreter and making sure the ‘creative message’ and the tone of the ad is not lost in translation.
+An added process to the challenge of producing Hispanic print and radio advertising was finding an interpreter and making sure the ‘creative message’ and the tone of the ad are not lost in translation.

 the All-American Dream Chasers